CartoDB/airship/packages/styles/src/core/layout/toolbar/README.md

 Toolbar is a generic bar that can be used as a header to put your application logo and some options to navigate throughout your application.
 A basic toolbar toolbar is only a `<header>` with the `.as-toolbar` class:

+> A toolbar must be a direct child of the `as-app` element at the same level of `as-content`.

 ```html
 showSource: true
 ---